UofTCoders/council/Constitution.md

 * To share and learn about coding techniques and best practices for computing and analysis
 *  To improve the collective competence and skills of researchers-in-training at the University of Toronto
 * To build a community of like-minded individuals interested in teaching and learning about coding/programming in the context of scientific research
-* To increase the awareness and need to learn proper programming and coding principals in order to improve the science that uses these techniques
+* To increase the awareness and need to learn proper programming and coding principals in order to improve the research that uses these techniques

 ### Membership